freeCodeCamp/freeCodeCamp/guide/english/devops/docker/index.md

 ```

 ### What is containerization then:
-Simply put, it is nothing more than packaging of a process/application and it's dependencies into a distributable image which can run in isolation.
+Simply put, it is nothing more than packaging of a process/application and its dependencies into a distributable image which can run in isolation.

 ### Why do we need Docker:
 It makes the life of software engineers very smooth as they will always work on the same development environment.